brooklynrail/brooklynrail-platform/content/events-beta/2020/05/raha-raissnia-with-andrew-lampert.md

 ---
 title: Raha Raissnia with Andrew Lampert
-summary: "Artists Raha Raissnia and Andrew Lampert discuss creative life in the context of our new social reality. "
+summary: "Artists Raha Raissnia and Andrew Lampert discuss creative life in the context of our new social reality."
 date: 2020-05-01 13:00:00 -0500
 end_date: 2020-05-01 14:00:00 -0500
 series: 34